 The Society discounts ticket prices at the College to increase access to the theatre for groups who may traditionally face barriers to access.

-For more information on how you or your organization can get involved in our community programs, please contact our Operations Manager at firstname.lastname@example.org.
+For more information on how you or your organization can get involved in our community programs, please contact our Engagement Officer at firstname.lastname@example.org.

 View Photo Credits